 The National Deaf Children’s Society (NDCS)

 The NDCS is a leading charity for hearing-impaired children and young adults.
 They provide support, advice and away days to benefit all.
 They have an excellent web page and cover many topics including:

 - Financial support/advice

 - Technology and hearing

-- Supporting young adults during transition to adult Audiology services
+- Supporting young adults during the transition to Adult Audiology services

 - Auditory neuropathy and auditory dys-synchrony

 - Tips on getting your child to wear hearing aids